 To setup our basecamp, we brought:

-- NEMO Dagger™ 2P (small and light enough to fly with, roomy enough for my 6’4” husband and I to fit comfortably)
+- NEMO Dragonfly™ 2P (small and light enough to fly with, roomy enough for my 6’4” husband and I to fit comfortably)

 - NEMO Disco™ 15 sleeping bags (testing our new 2020 models — they are indeed very cozy!)